ffadrique/FTL/README.md

 Container file name: [`slist.f03`](https://github.com/ffadrique/FTL/blob/master/src/slist.f03 "slist.f03")
 ### queue

-Queues are a type of containers, specifically designed to operate in a FIFO context (first-in first-out), where elements are inserted into one end of the container and extracted from the other.
+Queues are a type of container, specifically designed to operate in a FIFO context (first-in first-out), where elements are inserted into one end of the container and extracted from the other.
 Elements are pushed into the *back* of the specific container and popped from its *front*.

 Reference STL documentation: http://www.cplusplus.com/reference/queue/queue/

-Limitations with repsect to STL C++
+Limitations with respect to STL C++
 - No emplace functions.
 - No swap functions.